Sound-Horizon-Agnostic Inference of the Hubble Constant and Neutrino Mass from BAO, CMB Lensing, and Galaxy Weak Lensing and Clustering: Results

 \section{Results}

 In what follows, we present the $r_d$-agnostic parameter constraints inferred from the current data, as well as the forecasts.
 The results for the fixed and the varying $\Sigma m_\nu$ analyses are summarized in Tables~\ref{tab:fixmnu} and \ref{tab:varymnu}, respectively, and the key parameter posteriors are shown in Figures~\ref{fig:triangle_current_all} and \ref{fig:triangle_future_all}.
-The $r_d$-agnostic tests are compared to the standard $\Lambda$CDM fits to the combination of DESI2 BAO, PP SN and DES Year-3 with the full complement of Planck CMB spectra, namely, the NPIPE {\tt CamSpec} high-$\ell$ likelihood \cite{Efstathiou:2019mdh,Rosenberg:2022sdy}, the PR4 CMB lensing \cite{Carron:2022eyg}, and the PR3 low-$\ell$ TT and EE \cite{Planck:2018vyg,Planck:2019nip}(DESI2+Planck+DESY3+PP), where $r_d$ was a derived parameter computed using the standard recombination routine in {\tt CAMB}.
+The $r_d$-agnostic tests are compared to the standard $\Lambda$CDM fits to the combination of DESI2 BAO, PP SN and DES Year-3 with the full complement of CMB spectra, namely, the NPIPE {\tt CamSpec} high-$\ell$ likelihood \citep{Efstathiou:2019mdh,Rosenberg:2022sdy}, the PR3 low-$\ell$ TT and EE \citep{Planck:2018vyg,Planck:2019nip}, and CMB lensing measurements from Planck, ACT, and SPT-3G (APS-L)~\citep{SPT-3G:2025zuh} (DESI2+Planck+APS-L+DESY3+PP), where $r_d$ was a derived parameter computed using the standard recombination routine in {\tt CAMB}.
 Throughout this section, including in the tables and the figures, we refer to the DESI2+$\theta_\star$+APS-L combination as the ``Base'' dataset.